 This data is reported to Apple as, and so only accessible to me as, aggregate data.
 I can see how many users I have in Canada, or what percentage are using the app on an iPad, but nothing on individual users.

-And if you email me or send me a tweet with a bug report or a feature request, I'll obviously have some form of contact information.
+If you email me or send me a tweet with a bug report or a feature request, I'll obviously have some form of contact information.

 Data will not be: